 How do you find a secret beach?
 Go to the area, and start asking around.

-I was surprised to find that at the secret beach you'll find it fully serviced.
+I was surprised to find that at the secret beach it's fully serviced.
 Playa cala Cap Falco had umbrellas and sun chairs, a full dining area, a trendy lounge area, a lifeguard, a shuttle boat to and from the yachts that anchor close by the bay, and a little tikki hut.

 The hut had fantastic drinks and impressive meals, along with very good looking staff.
-They clearly hired the hottest internationals and locals available to work the hut, and cater to the upscale tourists who visit the hidden beach area.
+They clearly hired the best looking internationals and locals available to work the hut, and cater to the upscale tourists who visit the hidden beach area.

 The tourists who visit the area are mostly adults without children, and seem to be the type to avoid the overrun, loud, public, tourists beaches.